Description

 Solution

 To create a custom lamp design in Archicad, where lighting levels can be controlled.
-Follow these steps to model, integrate, and fine-tune your custom lamp:
+Follow these steps to model, add to your project library, and fine-tune the light intensity of your custom lamp:

 TIP: At this stage, it is recommended to adjust the lighting intensity to a close approximation of your desired levels.
 Doing this now minimizes the adjustments needed later in the process.

-- Go to File > Libraries and Objects > Save Selection as> Object
+- Go to File > Libraries and Objects > Save Selection as > Object to make the lamp reusable in your project.

-- Navigate to Document > Creative Imaging > PhotoRender Projection.
+- Navigate to Document > Creative Imaging > PhotoRender Projection to check that the lamp’s lighting behaves as expected.

 If further control of the light intensity is required, particularly for more granular adjustments, you'll need to modify the object's GDL script.
 Here's how: